 Crumb & Coaster

 And there you have it!
-These were my favourite restaurants in Seminyak (and the surrounding areas).
-I know there isn’t any traditional Balinese foods on here, but this was the last destination on our trip, and we were really just craving some of the tastes from home.
+These were our favourite vegetarian restaurant in Seminyak (and the surrounding areas).
+I know there aren’t any traditional Balinese foods on here, but this was the last destination on our trip, and we were really just craving some of the tastes from home.
 Plus after living on Dominoes in Vietnam we were really just craving fresh, healthy foods.
 And Bali well and truly delivered.

 Until next time.